albertogg/albertogg.github.com/_drafts/my-most-used-git-aliases.md

 dad = !"git show-branch -a | ack '\\*' | ack -v \"`git rev-parse --abbrev-ref HEAD`\" | head -n1 | sed 's/.*\\[\\(.*\\)\\].*/\\1/' | sed 's/[\\^~].*//'"
 ```

-I took this alias from this thread on [stackoverflow][stackoverflow].
+As I said before, some of my used aliases are for repetitive or long commands,
+not all of them may be really useful but are easier to remember that typing a

-I hope all these aliases are helpful, they are for me.
+series of options with a command.
+Over all I hope these aliases are helpful to
+you as they are for me.

 Thanks for reading!